Congratulations! You’re ready to be a Philly landlord. Now what?

 In the city of Philadelphia, landlords must hold Housing Rental Licenses before they’re legally allowed to rent their properties to tenants.
 In order to successfully complete the application for this license, you should obtain the following:

 - Zoning approval (for two or more units)

 - A Commercial Activity License

-*You can use your social security number if you’re an individual, but there are certain safety reasons that lean toward separating your own SSN from your EIN.
+*You can use your social security number if you’re an individual, but there are good reasons to use an EIN instead of your SSN.
 The process of applying for a separate tax ID is pretty simple, and it could save you a lot of hassle if something goes awry down the road.

 Learn the Laws

 Of course, every law is vital when you’re looking to be a landlord, but some cities have requirements not found in other cities.
 So, it’s important to learn the specifics of the area in which you’ll be renting property.
 In Philadelphia, every landlord and tenant must sign a Certificate of Rental Suitability prior to a tenant taking possession of the property.
 As a landlord, you can only get this certificate if you have an active rental license and no licensing and inspection (L&I) violations on the property currently.
 The Certificate of Rental Suitability is extremely important because it protects you—as a landlord—ensuring you’re able to evict a tenant if he or she isn’t paying rent.